pythonindia/inpycon-blog/content/blog/2021/announcing-pycon-india.md

 **Ticket sales will be going live on April 15, 2021.**

 **The format for devsprints is still being planned and can be changed anytime before the conference.**

+** *There have been some updates to the conference structure*

+The conference will be taking place from September 17th to 20th, 2021 with the following structure

+* Workshops: September 17
+* Conference Days: September 18 and 19
+* Devsprints: September 20

 ## Platform

 From the feedback received from the attendees, we have decided to use [Hopin](https://hopin.com/) as the platform to organize the conference again.

 Along with Hopin, our communication platform for the conference will be [Zulip](https://zulip.com/).
 Feel free to join the [PyCon India Zulip channel](https://pyconindia.zulipchat.com/) anytime, if you want to stay updated regarding the conference.

 ## Call for Proposals